cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.1v0.1
 Protect against domain spoofing based on similar domain names SHALL be enabled.

 - _Rationale:_ Emails sent from domains that look similar to your domain can potentially deceive users into interacting with malicious content, posing a security risk.
-By enabling protection against such spoofing, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Enabling protection against such spoofing can reduce this risk, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping